NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/SDG.md

 Synthetic data is artificial data mimicking the original dataset's statistical characteristics without sharing personal data.

 #### What data can be processed?
 The tool processes all data in table format.
 The type of data (numerical, categorical, time, etc.) and missing values are automatically detected.
 The user has several option how missing values can be processed.
-More info is provided in the tool.
+More info how missing values can be treated is provided in the tool.

 #### What synthetic data generation methods are supported?
-Users can currently choose two methods for synthetic data generation:
+Users can currently choose two methods for generating synthetic data:
 1. Classification And Regression Trees (CART); and
 2. Gaussian Copula (GC).